devang-mehta/ciderseq2/README.md

 We provide `cstools.py` in order to process large sequence datasets on a computing cluster (similar to the one your SMRT Analysis software is installed on). `cstools.py` is basically a file-handling program which will allow you to `split` your input sequences into batches and then `join` the outputs into a single results directory.
+Command `plot` will create a set of different plots based on the processed results, separation- and phase-results are required.

 To run:

 ```
-python3 cstools.py [options] ACTION CONFIGFILE INPUTFILE
+python3 cstools.py [options] COMMAND CONFIGFILE INPUTFILE
 ```

 The `CONFIGFILE` and `INPUTFILE` are the same as the ones used by `ciderseq.py`.
 See [below](#input-files) for details.

+#### COMMAND

+`cstools.py` has two primary actions: `split` and `join` which split input files into several jobs and then join the split jobs once processed.
+A third action called `plot` can be run after processing to produce DeConcat statistics.
+See `examples/plots` for examples of each chart.

 #### Options

 ```
 --format
---numseq
+--numjobs
 --cluster
 --clean
 ```

 > `format`: is the format of the input file, default FASTA

->`numseq`: is the number of sequences in a single batch.
-The default is 1 (each sequence is processed independently).
+>`numjobs`: is the number of processing jobs to create. the sequences equally distributed to the provides number of jobs.
+The default is 1.

 >`cluster`: contains cluster submission parameters, e.g. `"bsub -n 4"` in a LSF environment.

 >`clean`: if absent, the folders with the split data will not be deleted.
 Useful for debugging.

-#### Actions

-`cstools.py` has two primary actions: `split` and `join` which split input files into several jobs and then join the split jobs once processed.
-A third action called `chart` can be run after processing to produce DeConcat statistics.
-See `examples/plots` for examples of each chart.

 #### Typical Usage

 The typical run command is:

 ```
-python3 cstools.py --format fastq --numseq 10 --cluster "bsub -n 4" split examples/ciderseq_config.json examples/example1.fastq
+python3 cstools.py --format fastq --numjobs 8 --cluster "bsub -n 1" split examples/ciderseq_config.json examples/example1.fastq
 ```

->The `split` command outputs all necessary execution commands without executing them.
+>The `split` command outputs all necessary execution commands and ask confirmation before executing them.

 followed by (for joining):